Thursday, August 02, 2007

 In a related matter, on July 31, 2007, a broad international coalition of consumer, public health, environmental, labor, and civil society organizations spanning six continents called for strong, comprehensive oversight of the new nanotechnology and its products.
 The coalition release what it is calling the Principles for the Oversight of Nanotechnologies and Nanomaterials.
 The coalition's declaration outlines eight fundamental principles necessary for adequate and effective oversight and assessment of the emerging field of nanotechnology.

-click here).
+Access a release from Environmental Defense and links to their complete statement and additional information on nanotechnology (click here).
 Access the testimony from PEN (click here).
 Access the PEN website for extensive information (click here).
 Access a release from Friends of the Earth on the Principles and link to the complete document (click here).Access the FR announcement of the EPA documents, meeting and comment period (click here).
 Access links to the two draft reports and related information (click here).
 Access complete information on the conference (click here).
 Access the National Nanotechnology Initiative website for additional information (click here).
 Access WIMS-EcoBizPort Nanotechnology links for additional information (click here). [*Toxics]